Mikhail-Nady099/Pass2Formation/README.md

 The repository includes Jupyter notebooks for model training, fine-tuning, evaluation, and result generation, along with figures from the paper.

-For the full details, see the paper PDF in the root directory: `Pass2Formation MITSloanFullPaper.pdf`.
+For the full details, see the paper PDF in the root directory: [Pass2Formation MITSloanFullPaper.pdf](Pass2Formation MITSloanFullPaper .pdf).

 ## Repository Structure